 This stew can be served immediately.
 When making this a day in advance, you will notice the flavors will have further developed and the meat is even more tender.
 So yes, this stew can be made in advance which is perfect when having large groups of friends or family for dinner and you don’t want to spend all your time in the kitchen.

 Can I add more vegetables?

 Of course you can.
 It’s possible to use other types of mushrooms, like chestnut mushrooms or porcini, or carrots, parsnips, turnips, leek or pumpkin.
-I decided to only add onions and white mushrooms to this recipe for that little extra flavour.
-I did not want to detract from the full flavour and texture of the meat in this stew.
+I decided to only add onions and white mushrooms to this recipe for that little extra flavor.
+I did not want to detract from the full flavor and texture of the meat in this stew.

 How to store this wild boar casserole